 For School policies intended for faculty and staff, please visit the Nicholas Intranet.

-- Owner:Student ServicesStudents are expected to meet with their faculty academic coursework advisor before registering for classes (includes group advising).
+- Owner:Student ServicesStudents are expected to meet with their faculty academic coursework advisor regularly, which includes attending group advising meetings.
 The academic advisor will meet with the student to assist in planning a proposed program of study using the Course Planning Worksheet.

 - Owner:Student ServicesMEM and MF students have to meet specific credit and grade requirements in order to continue in their program and retain their financial aid.
 The Nicholas School has a policy regarding academic status, and central Financial Aid requires a policy regarding satisfactory academic progress for students receiving Title IV financial aid.